 Opening meeting for a mock FDA inspection

-FDA inspections are not planned, but it is important to make sure that the right people are available and present during a mock FDA inspection or your “inspector(s)” may not be able to review the records or interview the most important people.
-Therefore, I provide an agenda ahead of time indicating which processes I will be auditing on which days.
-My agenda of a mock FDA inspection begins with an opening meeting, but the purpose of this opening meeting is primarily training.
+FDA inspections are not planned, but it is important to make sure that the right people are available and present during a mock FDA inspection, or your “inspector(s)” may not be able to review the records or interview the most important people.
+Therefore, I provide an agenda ahead of time, indicating which processes I will be auditing on which days.
+My agenda for a mock FDA inspection begins with an opening meeting, but the purpose of this opening meeting is primarily training.
 I take advantage of having all the senior managers in one room as an opportunity to explain how they can benefit most from the audit, and to remind them of what to expect during a real FDA inspection.

 After the opening meeting, I take a brief tour—unless I already know the facility well.
-Before I leave for the tour, I ask my client to be prepared for me to begin auditing nonconformities, complaint handling, MDRs and recalls when I return to the conference room.
-I select these areas, because the FDA always starts with the CAPA process, but they look closely at the sources of CAPAs at the same time.
+Before I leave for the tour, I ask my client to be prepared for me to begin auditing nonconformities, complaint handling, MDRs, and recalls when I return to the conference room.
+I select these areas because the FDA always starts with the CAPA process, but they look closely at the sources of CAPAs at the same time.
 I believe that inspectors rarely take “random samples.”
 Instead, most inspectors use the sources of CAPAs to help them bias there sampling of CAPAs.

 Production and Process Controls

 The next major process in my agenda after CAPAs and sources of CAPAs is production and process controls.
-The sequence of my process for auditing this area is always the same: 1) request the Device Master Record (DMR) for the target product or product family, 2) request two or more recent Device Master Records (DHRs) that were associated with a complaint record or MDR (remember samples are never random), and 3) I then go to the production areas identified in the DHR and I try to interview the people that actually produced the lot identified in the DHR—rather than the people the department manager feels are the most experienced.
-This process of working backward from complaint records and MDRs to the activities on the production floor often allows me to help companies identify a root cause that they missed when the complaint or MDR was originally investigated.
+The sequence of my process for auditing this area is always the same: 1) request the Device Master Record (DMR) for the target product or product family, 2) request two or more recent Device Master Records (DHRs) that were associated with a complaint record or MDR (remember samples are never random), and 3) I then go to the production areas identified in the DHR, and I try to interview the people that produced the lot identified in the DHR—rather than the people the department manager feels are the most experienced.
+This process of working backward from complaint records and MDRs to the activities on the production floor often allows me to help companies identify a root cause that they missed when the complaint or MDR was initially investigated.

 When to schedule a mock FDA inspection

 Scheduling a mock FDA inspection immediately after an FDA inspection is pointless, but there is an optimal time for scheduling your mock FDA inspection.
 The FDA target is to conduct inspections once every two years for Class II device manufacturers.
 However, some district offices do better or worse than this target.
 Therefore, it’s important to keep track of the typical frequency in your district and the date of your last inspection.
-If the FDA is on a two-year cycle, you want to conduct your mock FDA inspection approximately 6-9 months prior to the next FDA inspection in order to ensure that you have time to implement corrective actions before the FDA inspector arrives.
+If the FDA is on a two-year cycle, you want to conduct your mock FDA inspection approximately 6-9 months before the next FDA inspection to ensure that you have time to implement corrective actions before the FDA inspector arrives.